Although reindeer do not fly (unfortunately), they do have red noses. They are part of the deer family, which includes

 A male bull reindeer can weigh up to 700 pounds and can measure up to 7 ft (2.14 meters).
 A female reindeer, however, are usually smaller as they weigh between 121 to 308 pounds and measure up to 6’7” (2.05 meters).

-Do you know any fun or interesting facts about reindeer that we’ve missed?
-Let us know in the comments section below!
+Do you know any fun or interesting facts about reindeer?
+Share them in the comments below!